ponomarenko/gitlab-ai-code-review/knowledge-base/README.md

 ## Purpose

+The knowledge base serves two main purposes:

+### 1. AI Prompt Templates (`prompts/`)
+Centralized prompt templates used by the Dify service for code reviews.
+These templates are loaded dynamically and support variable interpolation.

+**Benefits:**
+- ✅ Easier to maintain and update prompts without code changes
+- ✅ Version control for prompt changes
+- ✅ Cleaner, more readable service code
+- ✅ Simple template syntax with variable substitution

+### 2. Best Practices Documentation (`frontend/`, `backend/`)
-The knowledge base files are used to provide context-aware code review feedback by:
+Used for RAG (Retrieval-Augmented Generation) to provide context-aware code review feedback:

 1. **Dify RAG Integration**: Files are uploaded to Dify as a knowledge base
 2. **Local Fallback**: Read directly from filesystem when Dify is unavailable